TECHNICAL NOTE OFF-JUNE YEAR ADJUSTED ESTIMATES

 (ANZSIC Division D).

 For each data item, quarterly weighted QBIS data reported by the subset of businesses established above were summed to give an aggregate value for each in scope ANZSIC subdivision.
 These aggregate quarterly values were then used to create factors that model the impact of Off-June year reporting for each of the four data items, by each in scope subdivision.
-To calculate each factor, a ratio of the summed data from the four quarters of the standard financial year is divided by the summed annualised data from the four quarters of the relevant Off-June year reporting period, as described by Equation 4.1.
+To calculate each factor, a ratio of the summed data from the four quarters of the standard financial year is divided by the summed annualised data from the four quarters of the relevant Off-June year reporting period, as described by Equation 4.1 using the 2013-14 financial year as an example.

 EQUATION 4.1.
 CALCULATING OFF-JUNE YEAR FACTORS